Got a Changing Period? It Could be Age, Fibroids…or these 8 other issues!

-In other words, your wonky period symptoms could be yet another example of the pandemic’s toll on our health.
-But if those changes have persisted for more than a few months, it’s worth exploring these other potential causes of period changes that affect your monthly cycle.
+In other words, if you're going through a tough time, your wonky period symptoms could be a sign to slow down and manage that stress.
+But if those changes have persisted for more than a few months, it's worth exploring other potential causes of period changes that affect your monthly cycle.

-Fibroids can be responsible for your changing periods: from your cycle length to the heaviness of your flow, these non-cancerous tumors can make a major toll on your body each month.
-But fibroids aren’t the only things that affect your monthly cycle: getting older leads to menstrual changes, too.
-For this reason, it’s important to know what changes are typical for your age, and which are not.
+Fibroids can be responsible for your changing periods: from your cycle length to the heaviness of your flow, these non-cancerous tumors can take a major toll on your body each month.
+But fibroids aren't the only things that affect your monthly cycle: getting older leads to menstrual changes, too.
+For this reason, it's important to know what changes are typical for your age, and which are not.
 Recognizing the difference between typical and atypical cycle changes could help you come to a fibroid diagnosis that much quicker.
+In fact, there's been a recent spike in fibroid diagnoses among women in their 30s.
+Yet that's a time in life when your periods could start changing anyways.

-With that in mind, here’s a decade-by-decade guide to what you should expect from your menstrual cycle:
+With that in mind, here's a decade-by-decade guide to what you should expect from your menstrual cycle.
+Knowing what to expect could help you notice, and speak up about, any abnormal period changes.

 Even irregular periods usually become consistent in this decade.
 Unfortunately, symptoms like cramps, PMS and breast tenderness also become more regular, although birth control can help mitigate menstrual symptoms.
 Keep in mind, however, that if you already have fibroids, birth control may contribute to their growth, so you should always consult with your doctor before starting on an oral contraceptive.